Separation Anxiety Is Totally Normal, Even Now. Here’s How To Manage It

 On top of that, directing kindness and compassion towards yourself is fundamental, not only in alleviating the anxiety but in lifting the shame around it, too.

-"The key to coming out of separation anxiety," emphasises Shelley, "is compassion for the feelings, and focusing on yourself rather than the other."
+"The key to coming out of separation anxiety," emphasizes Shelley, "is compassion for the feelings, and focusing on yourself rather than the other."